 The aim appears to be causing the theater to question the integrity of the show and the hosting organization and ultimately canceling the show.According to Tom Liang of the New Brunswick hosting organization, the New Jersey Falun Dafa Association, these emails "took on a very odd tone, threatening and demanding the theater’s full support for the show.
 It tried to portray its author as a ‘mentally-disordered’ person."

 The email regarding Shen Yun’s performance in New Jersey's State Theater has been turned over to the FBI.

 San Francisco, CA War Memorial Opera House management reported receiving several such emails.

 In Rhode Island, the Providence Performing Arts Center reported receiving a similar email from a person pretending to be a Falun Gong practitioner warning the theater that if it does not promote the show, punishment will follow.

-On May 21, the theater sent a fax to the hosting organization saying that the show will not take place due to technical reasons.
+That night, after numerous phone calls and attempts by the hosting organization to obtain an explanation from the theater, the theater sent a fax to the hosting organization saying that the show will not take place due to unexpected technical reasons.
 One and a half hours after the fax, venue representative Ms. Kerasidou called the hosting organization to confirm that the show was canceled.

-The day that the theater stopped selling tickets was the first day of a conference that the Chinese shipping company COSCO held at the venue.
+The day that the theater stopped selling tickets, a big conference between the Chinese shipping company COSCO and high-ranking Greek officials, including ministers, was held at the theater.